guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 ### CPU Throttling
 Used to slow down processing -> reduces power consumption and heat.

+### CSIRT (Computer Security Incident Response Team)
+Formalized or ad-hoc team you can call upon to respond to an incident after it arises.

+### DAMP (Database activity monitoring and prevention)
+- Monitors, alerts & prohibits unauthorized access to the database.
+- Addresses regulatory compliance.
+- Is independent of native db logging and audit.
+- Can be used as a compensating control.

 ### Data labeling
 - Data owners decide how the data is labeled (top secret, public, etc.).
+- Generic data labels: High, Medium and Low.
+They represent the risk of data being exposed outside of the organization.

 ### DDoS mitigation
 - Perimeter devices.